wfjvdham/python-course/08_modules/README.md

 # Package

-> A package is directory that contains modules
+> A package is a collection of modules

-- Useful for providing structure if you have a lot of modules
+A package has the following structure:

-- An `__init__.py` file must be present but can be empty (from python 3.3 not necessary anymore)
+- A directory containing all the python code and an `__init__.py` file.
+The `__init__.py` file is usually empty but is required to tell python this is a package.
-- An `setup.py` file must be present in the top directory, contains general information about the package
+- A `setup.py` file containing general information about the package.

 # pip (Pip Installs Packages)